-Except as may be otherwise provided herein, it shall be unlawful for any person, organization, society, association, company or corporation, or their agents or representatives, to proselytize, canvass or to distribute handbills, pamphlets or other written material or solicit donations or contributions of money or property or financial assistance of any kind upon the streets, in the offices of business buildings, upon private property, by house-to-house canvass or in public places in the Village of Floral Park without a license previously issued pursuant to this chapter.
+Except as may be otherwise provided herein, it shall be unlawful for any person, organization, society, association, company or corporation or their agents or representatives, to proselytize, canvass, solicit business, take orders for goods or services or to distribute handbills, pamphlets or other written material or solicit donations or contributions of money or property or financial assistance of any kind upon the streets, in the offices of business buildings, upon private property, by house-to-house canvass or in public places in the Village of Floral Park without a license previously issued pursuant to this chapter.

 Application for a license as provided in this chapter shall be in writing and addressed to the Clerk of the Village of Floral Park and shall contain the following information:

 Name, address and purpose of the cause for which the license is sought.

 Names and addresses of the officers and directors of the organization, firm, society, association, company or corporation.

 Time for which permission is sought and localities and places of activity, giving the date of the commencement and termination of the solicitation.

 Legal and tax status of any organization, firm, society, association, company or corporation so applying.

 Whether or not any commissions, fees, wages or emoluments are to be expended in connection with such activity.

 The name, address, date of birth, social security number, personal photograph(s) and complete driver's license information of the person or persons who shall be conducting the solicitation or otherwise peddling, soliciting or canvassing.

 A brief description of the nature of the business and the goods to be sold or services to be performed for which funds are to be solicited and an explanation of the intended use of the funds toward that purpose.